 - 1 cup Whole milk Greek yogurt

-- 2 tsp orange extract, or vanilla extract, if you like
+- 2 teaspoon orange extract, or vanilla extract, if you like

-- 4 to 6 tbsp honey, more to your liking, I used Greek honey
+- 4 to 6 tablespoon honey, more to your liking, I used Greek honey

 - ¼ cup sugar, optional but highly recommended